 Promulgation of rules related to licensure is necessary under statute.
-This supplies a regulatory framework for the practice of chiropractic.
+This supplies a regulatory framework for the practice of osteopathic medicine and surgery.
 The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.